Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         where they are visible to every user on the scanning host while the scan runs.
 Prefer --wpscan-http-auth- file, which at least keeps them out of the monitoring configuration.
-Takes precedence over --wpscan-http-
-                        auth-file.
   --wpscan-http-auth-file WPSCAN_HTTP_AUTH_FILE
-                        Path to the file containing the HTTP basic authentication credentials, as `login:password`.
-Only
+                        Path to a file holding the HTTP basic authentication credentials, as `login:password`, read from its first line.
+Takes precedence over `--wpscan-http-auth`.
+Keep
-                        the first line is read.
-Keep the file readable only by the monitoring user.
+                        the file readable only by the monitoring user.
   --wpscan-ignore-main-redirect
                         Scan the address given in --url even though it redirects elsewhere.
 Use it where the redirect is the